costaseco/iadi2023/project.md

 2. OpenAPI (a pdf file with the specification)

-3. Server-side application (a commit in the repository)
+3. Server-side application (a commit in the repository - tag SERVER)

 4. Automatic unit and integration tests in a continuous integration style

-5. Client-side application (a commit in the repository)
+5. Client-side application (a commit in the repository - tag CLIENT)

 6. Presentation

 7. Report

-8. Video with Demo
+8. Video with Demo (5 minutes showing all user stories)

-At this point you can already start working on items 1 and 2.
-The rest of the items will be discussed in the next weeks.

 ### Submission details